youtype/boto3_stubs_docs/mypy_boto3_directconnect/client.md

 ### create_connection

-Creates a connection between a customer network and a specific AWS Direct Connect location.
+Creates a connection between a customer network and a specific Direct Connect location.

 Type annotations for `boto3.client("directconnect").create_connection` method.